To achieve a high quality mix, it is important to have an accurate pair of monitor speakers that are housed in an adequate listening environment.

 Although higher levels can be exciting, they should be avoided for long periods of time as ear fatigue may occur.
 The longer the human ear is exposed to loud music the less responsive it becomes.
 The most obvious effect of this is when the high frequencies seem to diminish over time.
 To compensate for this when in a mix, you will keep adding higher frequency content.
 The result is when returning to the mix at a later stage the mix sounds far too bright.
 The way to combat ear fatigue is to work at low volumes and have frequent short breaks every hour.
 It is easy to spend 8 hours mixing a track to a stage where the perspective has sub-consciously changed.

-Remember that exposure to high volume levels can cause permanent ear damage!
+Exposure to high volume levels can cause permanent ear damage/

 Having a number of monitoring references is an important part of achieving a great mix.
 Other places to listen include a stereo HI FI system, car and other acoustic environment.

-Always refer to a CD that you are trying to sound like during the mixing process.
-This will help to keep your mix on track and sounding ‘professional’.
+Always refer to a CD/high quality sound file that you are trying to sound like during the mixing process.
+This will help to keep your mix on track and sounding professional.

 An addition to the ears for checking the frequencies present in a sound is a spectral analyser.
 The spectral analyser gives a visual display to the frequencies present in a sound.
 Such devices can help with equalization allowing for an engineer to see offending/prominent frequencies.